International Education in Munich

 The location of your chosen international schools shouldn’t cause too much of an issue however, because Munich has an excellent public transport system.
 Between the U-Bahn (subway), S-Bahn (rail network), trams and buses, getting around Munich is quick, easy and cheap.
 For this same reason, private bus services are not usually offered.

 The school day in a typical international school in Munich will start at around 8.30am.
 Lessons will run until 3.30 - 4pm, with a lunch break and smaller breaks in between.
 After school clubs kick off immediately after the final bell for another 1-2 hours.
 These run the gamut from sports to music to arts and crafts; wherever your child’s passion lies, they’ll be catered for.

 International schools in Germany, and especially in Munich, have small class sizes.
 20 - 25 students per class is the average.
 Student populations tend to have a significant proportion of local students too, more than in other world regions.
 It’s not uncommon for 20 - 30% of the student body to be native German students.

 Sounds great so far, right?
 Well, there is one thing that you should be aware of.
 Unlike international schools in other cities and countries, you will be expected to pay for certain ‘extras’ in Munich.
 Uniforms, extracurricular activities and school excursions are not usually included in the schools’ fees.
 Many of these extras are optional however, so if the added cost is too much you can always choose not to take part.

-Below, we have compiled our top 10 international schools in Munich.
+Below, we have compiled our top 5 international schools in Munich.
+However, there are another 5 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Munich based on your requirements.